 - We live in a small apartment (47m2), which is on the 6th floor of a building without an elevator and very close to the train station.
 Which sometimes makes our home very loud.

-- We do not own a car (Update: we bought a car in November 2020 and use it mainly for weekends and travel)
+- We bought a car in November 2020 and use it mainly for weekends and travel

 - We rarely use public transportation, as we do most of our commuting with our bikes.
 Yup, even in winter 🥶

 - We cook most of our breakfasts, lunches, and dinners 👩🏽🍳